 - Research involving the development of a device that is intended to be a medical device.

-Additionally, there are some grey areas where you may need to consult MREB or HiREB first to confirm which REB should review before you start one of the application forms.
+Additionally, there are some grey areas where you may need to consult MREB or HiREB first and have the REBs make a determination on the appropriate REB for review before you start one of the application forms.

 - For student research where the SI is conducting the research as part of an FHS course or thesis, but the supervisor is appointed by another Faculty, the ethics review will be done by HiREB.

-- For student research where the SI is conducting the research as part of a course or thesis in a Faculty other than FHS, but the supervisor is appointed by FHS, please contact MREB or HiREB to determine where to apply.
+- For student research where the SI is conducting the research as part of a course or thesis in a Faculty other than FHS, but the supervisor is appointed by FHS, please contact MREB or HiREB to request a determination on which REB will conduct the review.

-- Research where the PI is from FHS, but the unique study procedures may be best reviewed by MREB members with expertise in the methods or population (e.g. a qualitative health study based on art therapy in an Indigenous community).
+- Research where the PI is from FHS, but the unique study procedures may be best reviewed by MREB members with expertise in the methods or population.
+If you think this applies to your study, please contact HiREB to request a determination.
+(Please note that it is rare to need to switch an FHS study to MREB, as HiREB has experience reviewing social scientific research methods).

-- Research where the PI is from outside FHS, but the unique study procedures may be best reviewed by HiREB members with medical expertise (e.g. a Kinesiology study that puts elderly participants through strenuous exercise conditions).
+- Research where the PI is from outside FHS, but the unique study procedures may be best reviewed by HiREB members with medical expertise.
+If you think this applies to your study, please contact MREB to request a determination.

 If you have any questions about determining the correct REB, please contact MREB or HiREB at the contact information below.